11 Ways Cats, Dogs, and Our Other Animal-Assisted Therapy Friends Reduce Pain And Improve Our Quality Of Life

-9. Improve Well-Being of Patients AND Their Families
+9. Improve the Well-Being of Patients AND Their Families

-While obviously it is usually much worse to be the patient, it is incredibly difficult on families who have to deal with the stress and strain of an illness or injury to a family member who is loved.
+It is incredibly difficult for families who have to deal with the stress and strain of an illness or injury to a family member who is loved.

-By introducing therapy dog visits, chronic pain patients experienced less pain, but their family members and friends who visited felt significantly less emotional distress, while increasing their general feeling of well-being.
+By introducing therapy dog visits, chronic pain patients experienced less pain, but their family members and friends who visited felt significantly less emotional distress.

 10. Help You Get Through Physical Therapy and Recover From Surgery

-When a therapy dog was added to a standard physical therapy program for patients recovering from a total joint replacement surgery, the patients had an easier time getting through the therapy program because they felt less pain, communicated better with the nurses, and generally felt better about their experience.
+When a therapy dog was added to a standard physical therapy program for patients recovering from total joint replacement surgery, the patients had an easier time getting through the therapy program.
+They felt less pain, communicated better with the nurses, and generally felt better about their experience.

 11. Reduce Your Pain, Improve Your Mood, And Feel Better While Waiting